dmolinagarcia/74HCT6526/README.md

 * v0.1.2  First production run for B3.
 (SDR and ICR)
 * v0.2.0  First MINOR advance.
 B0+B1+B2+B3 tested and validated.
 * v0.2.1  Fixes for Reload under Underflow issue.
+* v0.2.2  First production run for B4 (TOD).
+It now passes test 01 and 02 in both NEW and OLD modes.

 # Changelog
-## [Unreleased but commited]
+## [0.2.2 ] - 23-Jun-2023
 * B0.
 Some HCT parts are changed to HC
 * B1.
 Split TIMER into modules for improved readability
 * B2.
 Split TIMER into modules for improved readability
 * B3.
-ICR0 reset moved one cycle earlier (Issue #12)
+Issue #12.
+Fixed all issues for test 02
 * B3.
-ICR1 switch to change between new and old added
+Master Switch for Mode Change.
+(Old vs NEW)
 * B3.
-IRQ switch to change between new and old added
-* B3.
-Master Switch for Mode Change (In progress)
-* B3.
 Some HC parts are changed to HCT
 * B4.
 Added TOD PCB and SCH
+* All boards.
+Published upgrade procedures

 ## [0.2.1 ] - 26-Mar-2023
 * All boards.
 Added pdfs for all schematic and pcbs for all versions for ease of access